losandes/hilaryjs/README.md

 Hilary.scope('spa').register({
     // other modules can depend on this one by name
     name: 'myRouteEngine',
-    // Hilary will try to resolve myFactory by looking for registrations by that name
+    // Hilary will try to resolve "someSingleton" by
+    // looking for registrations by that name
-    factory: function (myFactory) {
+    factory: function (someSingleton) {
         "use strict";

-        console.log(myFactory);
+        console.log(someSingleton);
     }
 });
 ```